All Episodes

 So we effectively came off the gold standard and that enabled the war.

-Europe as the beginning of the end of Western Europe as a sort of leading cultural and whatever force.
+And it was the end of Western Europe as the beginning of the end of Western Europe as a sort of leading cultural and whatever force.

 All by design.

-I think when would you most like to have lived?
+I think, when would you most like to have lived?

 Yeah, I mean, I'd love to have lived in England at the turn of the 20th century.

-Are the things wrong with you?
+Are there things wrong with you?

-Yeah, you know, like I had assets.
+Yeah, you know, like, I had asthma.

 Do you know how I got rid of my asthma?